NikkoJaca/flaremob-sagip-webapp/README.md

 # FlareMob: Sagip - a Web Application for Barangay Officials of Nangka, Marikina City

-## FlareMob: Sagip is the web application module, part of the whole FlareMob project.
+### FlareMob: Sagip is the web application module, part of the whole FlareMob project.

 ### Key features:
--Uses the Rational Method and Rating Curve formulas to achieve flood forecasting and predictions.
+- Uses the Rational Method and Rating Curve formulas to achieve flood forecasting and predictions.
--Actively monitors the flow of donations, pledged by the donors that uses the mobile application.
+- Actively monitors the flow of donations, pledged by the donors that uses the mobile application.
--Monitoring of money pledging, as well as liquidation to eliminate possible exploits in cash donations.
+- Monitoring of money pledging, as well as liquidation to eliminate possible exploits in cash donations.
--Oversees the headcount of evacuees to certain evacuation centers in Brgy.
+- Oversees the headcount of evacuees to certain evacuation centers in Brgy.
 Nangka.
--Intended to be used and administered by the barangay officials of Nangka, Marikina City.
+- Intended to be used and administered by the barangay officials of Nangka, Marikina City.

 ### Installation:
 1. Clone/download the repository into your XAMPP/LAMPP/Apache web directory.
 Certain parts of the web application requires to be accessed via HTTP in order to function (such as the Google Maps API).